zenaton/rfcs/rfc-011-migrating-to-clever-cloud-rabbitmq.md

 ## Summary

 Today we have our own RabbitMQ hosted on AWS (t2.medium).
 In the past, the main issues we had was due to RabbitMQ.
 Actually, the engine was requesting too much the RabbitMQ server and this leads to memory overflow, RabbitMQ server was stucked and we were losing messages.
-(Very bad for customers, it should never happen anymore).
+(Bad for customers, it should never happen anymore).
 Today, we've fixed few things to have a more stable RabbitMQ environment, so it works ok on our medium server.
-To be more confident as the usage load is going to increase and to focus on Zenaton feature first, we would like to give the queues management to [Clever Cloud](clever-cloud.com) who do it very well (cluster with replicated node).
+To be more confident as the usage load is going to increase and to focus on Zenaton feature first, we would like to give the queues management to [Clever Cloud](clever-cloud.com) who do it well (cluster with replicated node).

 ## Problem